Dena Lenham, aka KreinikGirl, is Creative Director at Kreinik Manufacturing…

 5. Is it hard to work with?

 No, not at all — it’s just different from cotton floss.
 It is not as soft and pliable as cotton or silk floss, so just stitch a little more carefully and slowly.
 Use a needle with an eye large enough to accommodate the thread comfortably (if you’re squishing the thread through the eye, it’s too small), which will reduce fraying and shredding.
 I often “relax” my threads by stroking them with my fingers or a slightly damp cosmetic sponge, and that technique works well with glow-in-the-dark threads, too.
 And remember: if you use any thread at a length longer than about 18 inches, you’re going to get tangling and knotting, so stick with 15 to 18 inches.

 Have some fun with glow-in-the-dark threads this time of year, or in any project.
 If you have any questions or want to share what you’ve made with them, post a comment here, or connect with me on Twitter (@Kreinikgirl).
 Here are a few additional resources to explore:

-• Kreinik glow-in-the-dark threads come in a variety of sizes, with Blending Filament, #4 Braid and #8 Braid being most popular for cross stitch.
-Look for color numbers that carry an “F” for “fluorescent” here.
+• Kreinik glow-in-the-dark thread comes in a variety of sizes, with Blending Filament, #4 Braid and #8 Braid being most popular for cross stitch.
+Look for color numbers that carry an “F” for “fluorescent”

 • Ask your favorite retailer for glow-in-the-dark threads.
-You can also find many sources online, such as the fabulous Sublime Stitching, who carries a pack of glow-in-the-dark threads for hand embroidery here.
+You can also find many sources online, including the fabulous Sublime Stitching glow in the dark threads for hand embroidery.

 • For project ideas and photo inspiration, visit this glow-in-the-dark album on Flickr.